Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Evaluation

-Concerning the amount of manual labeling needed (`Lbl' in Table~\ref{tab:rq1_results}), the proposed \toolS has the lowest label requirements, i.e., 0.6\% to 0.8\%. \toolS requires the lowest percentage of labels compared to PHT and the SOTA semi-supervised ECHO, except for the dataset Sine.
-Our investigation shows that the 0.03\% label requirement on Sine by ECHO is because Sine does not have many data points with low estimated confidence.
-Thus, this resulted in a few points meeting the criteria to be selected by ECHO.
-However, Sine is an exception, and for the remaining datasets, ECHO requires at least 48.1\% of the data for manual labeling, which is too much to be practical.
-Furthermore, \toolS requests a stable range of data for manual labels compared to the large range of data required by ECHO.
+Concerning the manual labeling needed (`Lbl' in Table~\ref{tab:rq1_results}), \toolS requires between 0.6\% and 0.8\% of the data points, which corresponds to the number of data clusters as described in section~\ref{sec:method_overview}.
+This shows that \tool's label requirement is the lowest for all datasets except Sine.
+Our investigation reveals that ECHO's 0.03\% label requirement on the Sine dataset stems from a shortage of data points with low estimated confidence, leading to a very limited number of points that meet the selection criteria.
+However, Sine is an exception; for the remaining datasets, ECHO requires at least 48.1\% of the data for manual labeling, which is impractical.
+Furthermore, \toolS requests a stable range of data for manual labeling, in contrast to the large range of data required by ECHO.
 The count of the labeling requests (which may request for one or more labels each) shows an even larger gap.
 For example, the ROUTER dataset represents one month's worth of data, where 800 data points are logged each hour.
 During this period, ECHO makes 22,459 requests for data labels, while~\toolS makes 80 requests.
 Considering the number of labels, the number of requests, and the overhead associated with processing each request, this makes a significant difference to the experts' labeling efforts.
 Overall, \toolS shows detection performance competitive to the state-of-the-art while utilizing fewer labeled data points.
-Depending on the data set, our method significantly reduces the number of labels used while maintaining comparable detection results and accuracy.
+Depending on the dataset, our method significantly reduces the number of labels used while maintaining comparable detection results and accuracy.